Titan Plus Core Mattress Review (2025)

 Warranty – 4.5

 Brooklyn Bedding offers a limited lifetime warranty with all of its mattresses.
-Because there’s still some stipulations as opposed to a full lifetime warranty, we rated it a 4.5/5.
-Overall, though, it’s still extremely generous when compared to the industry-standard 10-year warranty.
+Because there are still some stipulations as opposed to a full lifetime warranty, we rated it a 4.5/5.
+Overall, though, it’s still generous when compared to the industry-standard 10-year warranty.

 Off-gassing

-Now that you know what it’s like to sleep on the Titan Plus, let’s take a peek under its cover.
+Now that you know what it’s like to sleep on the Titan Plus Core, let’s take a peek under its cover.
 We’ll go over each layer of this bed’s construction and share how different materials affect its feel and performance.

 Mattress Height & Weight

-Per Brooklyn Bedding, the Titan Plus is about 11.25” tall.
-Its weight can range from 75 pounds to 135 pounds based on which size you get.
-For reference, a queen-size Titan Plus should weigh about 117 pounds.
+Per Brooklyn Bedding, the Titan Plus Core is 12” tall.
+Its weight can range from 75 pounds to 135 pounds, based on which size you get.
+For reference, a queen-size Titan Plus Core should weigh about 117 pounds.

 Materials